-The CRID assessment is not a property-based assessment subject to the requirements of Proposition 218.
-Courts have found Proposition 218 limited the term 'assessments' to levies on real property.
-Rather, the CRID assessment is a business-based assessment, and is subject to Proposition 26.
-Pursuant to Proposition 26 all levies are a tax unless they fit one of seven exceptions.
-Two of these exceptions apply to the CRID, a "specific benefit" and a "specific government service."
+The CHID is subject to certain provisions of the California Constitution.
+Although it levies an assessment, the CHID is not a property-based assessment subject to the requirements of Article XIII D of the Constitution ("Proposition 218").
+The Court has found, "Proposition 218 limited the term 'assessments' to levies on real property."
+Rather, the CHID assessment is a business-based assessment, and is subject to Article XIII C of the Constitution ("Proposition 26").
+Pursuant to Proposition 26 all City levies are a tax unless they fit one of seven exceptions.
+Two of these exceptions apply to the CHID, a "specific benefit" and a "specific government service."
 Both require that the costs of benefits or services do not exceed the reasonable costs to the City of conferring the benefits or providing the services.

-1. Specific Benefit
+A. Specific Benefit

-Proposition 26 requires that assessment funds be expended on, "a specific benefit conferred or privilege granted directly to the payor that is not provided to those not charged, and which does not exceed the reasonable costs to the local government of conferring the benefit or granting the privilege."
-The services in this Plan are designed to provide targeted benefits directly to assessed businesses, and are intended only to provide benefits and services directly to those businesses paying the assessment.
-These services are tailored not to serve the general public, businesses in general, or parcels of land, but rather to serve the specific businesses within the CRID.
-The activities described in this Plan are specifically targeted to increase gross food and drink sales revenue for assessed businesses within the boundaries of the CRID, and are narrowly tailored.
-CRID funds will be used exclusively to provide the specific benefit of increased demand for food and drink sales directly to the assesses.
-Assessment funds shall not be used to feature non-assessed businesses in CRID programs, or to directly generate sales for non-assessed businesses.
-The activities paid for from assessment revenues are business services constituting and providing specific benefits to the assessed businesses.
-Nothing in this Plan limits the ability of the Owners' Association to enter into private contracts with non-assessed businesses for the provision of services to those businesses.
+Proposition 26 requires that assessment funds be expended on, "a specific benefit conferred or privilege granted directly to the payer that is not provided to those not charged, and which does not exceed the reasonable costs to the local government of conferring the benefit or granting the privilege."
+The services in this Plan are designed to provide targeted benefits directly to assessed lodging businesses, and are intended only to provide benefits and services directly to those businesses paying the assessment.
+These services are tailored not to serve the general public, businesses in general, or parcels of land, but rather to serve the specific lodging businesses within the CHID.
+The activities described in this Plan are specifically targeted to increase overnight stays for assessed lodging businesses.
+Assessment funds shall not be used to feature non-assessed lodging businesses in CHID programs, or to directly generate sales for non-assessed businesses.
+The activities paid for from assessment revenues are business services constituting and providing specific benefits to the assessed.